Spatio-Temporal Graphical Counterfactuals: An Overview: Spatio-Temporal Graphical Counterfactuals

-To guarantee the global and unique DAG in STBNs, a temporal assumption is introduced as \begin{assumption}[Temporal Assumption] In STBNs, the cause node precedes or parallels the effect node in time. \end{assumption} This assumption does not allow the directed cause-effect pairs from now to the past, e.g., $X_{i, t-\tau_1}\rightarrow X_{j, t-\tau_2}, \tau_1 < \tau_2$.
-And this guarantees the functionally identifiable network structure without Markov equivalence class~\cite{Elements2017, UCN2022, identifiability2008nips}.
+To guarantee the global and unique DAG in STBNs, a temporal assumption is introduced as \begin{assumption}[Temporal Assumption] In STBNs, the cause node precedes or occurs concurrently with the effect node. \end{assumption} This assumption does not allow the directed cause-effect pairs from now to the past, e.g., $X_{i, t-\tau_1}\rightarrow X_{j, t-\tau_2}, \tau_1 < \tau_2$.
+And this guarantees a functionally identifiable network structure without Markov equivalence classes~\cite{Elements2017, UCN2022, identifiability2008nips}.
 Moreover, the causal sufficiency assumption (see \textbf{Assumption~\ref{assumption: suff}}) is also needed to guarantee the unconfoundedness.

-Then, if STBNs are given, the spatial-temporal counterfactuals can be inferred through \textbf{Algorithm~\ref{algorithm: FCI}}, because the global and local STBNs are both DAG.
-Compared with the naive Bayesian networks, STBNs have the spatio-temporal concept, and the inferring process is naturally forward along with time.
-This enables to define the momentary interventions for every time steps, and all the interventions would work sequentially, instead of at the same time, like in \textbf{Algorithm~\ref{algorithm: FCI}}.
-If fully consider this property, the inference algorithm can be faster.
+Then, if STBNs are given, the spatial-temporal counterfactuals can be inferred through \textbf{Algorithm~\ref{algorithm: FCI}}, because the global and local STBNs are both DAGs.
+Compared with naive Bayesian networks, STBNs incorporate spatio-temporal concepts, and the inference process naturally proceeds forward in time.
+This enables momentary interventions at every time step, and all interventions work sequentially rather than simultaneously, as in \textbf{Algorithm~\ref{algorithm: FCI}}.
+If this property is considered thoroughly, the inference algorithm can be faster.